brodsa/loopitoy/README.md

 - #5: As a first visitor I want to quickly see what the web-page offers so that I can easily purchase or sell toys.
 - #9: As a Shopper I want to view a list of all toys so that I can see the whole e-shop offer and select some to purchase.
+- #10: As a Shopper I want to view individual toys details so that I can find the price, description, product image and quality.

 </details>